Spraying Made SimpleComments (0)

 Establish good airflow.
 Your goal is to stand in clean air and to direct overspray away so that it won’t be inhaled by you or settle on your project or other items in your shop.

 The best approach is to use a high-powered commercial fan located behind filters to exhaust the overspray outside as you shoot.
 However, even a regular box fan covered with a filter will work, just not as well.
 Keep in mind that you need fresh “makeup” air coming in, which can be provided by an open window at the opposite end of a garage or basement shop.
 To allow you to consistently shoot toward your fan, set up a support turntable that permits you to rotate a project as necessary while you work.

 Light it right.
 Reflective lighting is indispensable for exposing flaws such as drips, specks, or missed spots.
 Position the light so that you can see its reflection in the wet finish.
-Fluorescent bulbs won’t burn you if you accidentally bump into them, but halogen worklights also work well.
+Work lights with either fluorescent or halogen bulbs function well, though the latter can burn you if you bump into them.

 Prepare the finish

-Finishing products may contain undissolved lumps or containments that can spoil a finish or clog the gun.
-After stirring well, pour your finish through a paper strainer (Woodcraft #151299, $3.99 (10)), to catch these potential troublemakers.
+Finishing products may have undissolved lumps or contaminants that can spoil a finish or clog the gun.
+After stirring well, pour your finish through a paper strainer (Woodcraft #151299), to catch these potential troublemakers.

 Stains and waterborne finishes formulated for spraying don’t require thinning, but some latex paints may.
 If your sprayer comes with a viscosity cup, measure the time it takes for the cup to drain, and compare that with the manufacturer’s recommendations.

 Setting up the gun